Money Management: Loan Repayment

 - Lenders, including the U.S. Department of Education, often contract with third-party servicers.
 Basically, the lenders are hiring this separate agency to manage their loan records for them.
 Servicers will often send out billing statements, collect payments, and provide customer service to borrowers.
 In other words, you may end up working more closely with the servicer of your loan, rather than the entity to which you actually owe money.
 If your lender is using a servicer, they will notify you, so be sure to read all correspondence from them.

-If you were an undergraduate student here at LC, your loan borrowing history will not include any Federal PLUS Loans that your parents may have borrowed.
+If you were an undergraduate student here at Lewis & Clark, your loan borrowing history will not include any Federal PLUS Loans that your parents may have borrowed.